MojoAuth/mojoauth-docs/content/howto/integrate-responsys-sms/index.md

 > MojoAuth passwordless login form will be rendered in the above div on your web page

 - Add the MojoAuth passwordless login using **SMS Authentication** with the following method.
-The response would be handled in .then() function.
+The response would be handled in the .then() function.

 ```js
 mojoauth.signIn().then(response => console.log(response))